 Many families choose to host a private Friday night dinner at the synagogue for their outof-town guests.
-Because this is the start of Shabbat, dinner is preceded by a brief Shabbat evening service at 6:15 PM (lasting approximately 45 minutes), conducted by the clergy.
-If you are interested in hosting a dinner, please contact Linda Rosenburg, Event Coordinator.
+Because this is the start of Shabbat, dinner is preceded by a brief Shabbat evening service at 6:15 PM (lasting approximately one hour), conducted by the clergy.
+If you are interested in hosting a dinner, please contact Melissa Rudman, Executive Director.